-tioned, settled at Port Royal in 1627 and erected a fort, known as Scots Fort, on the site of the original settlement of De Monts.
-This colony, with some reinforcements from Scotland, stood its ground until the country was ceded to France in 1632.
-On the arrival of Razilly in that year most of the Scottish settlers went home, and the few who remained were soon merged in the French population.
-For twenty-two years after this Acadia remained French, under the feudal sway of its overlords, Razilly, Charnisay, La Tour, and Nicolas Denys, the historian of Acadia.1 But in 1654 the fleet of Robert Sedgwick suddenly appeared off Port Royal and compelled its surrender in the name of Oliver Cromwell.
-Then for thirteen years Acadia was nominally English.
-Sir Thomas Temple, the governor during this period, tried to induce English-speaking people to settle in the province, but with small success.
-England's hold of Acadia was, in fact, not very firm.
-The son of Emmanuel Le Borgne, who claimed the whole country by right of a judgment he had obtained in 1 He wrote The Description and Natural History of the Coasts of North America.
-An edition, translated and edited, with a memoir of the author, by W. F. Ganong, will be found in the publications of the Champlain Society (Toronto, 1908). the French courts against Charnisay, apparently found little difficulty in turning the English garrison out of the fort at La Hève, leaving his unfortunate victims without means of return to New England, or of subsistence; but in such destitution that they were forced 'to live upon grass and to wade in the water for lobsters to keep them alive.'
+tioned, settled at Port Royal in 1627 an erected a fort, known as Scots Fort, on th site of the original settlement of De Mont: This colony, with some reinforcements from Scotland, stood its ground until the countr was ceded to France in 1632.
+On the arrive of Razilly in that year most of the Scottis settlers went home, and the few who remained were soon merged in the French population.

+For twenty-two years after this Acadia r mained French, under the feudal sway of i overlords, Razilly, Charnisay, La Tour, ar Nicolas Denys, the historian of Acadia.
+B in 1654 the fleet of Robert Sedgwick sudden appeared off Port Royal and compelled its surender in the name of Oliver Cromwell.
+The for thirteen years Acadia was nominally Enlish.
+Sir Thomas Temple, the governor during this period, tried to induce English-speaking people to settle in the province, but wis small success.
+England's hold of Acadia with fact, not very firm.
+The son of Emmanula Le Borgne, who claimed the whole country by right of a judgment he had obtained the French courts against Charnisay, apparently found little difficulty in turning the English garrison out of the fort at La Hève, leaving his unfortunate victims without means of return to New England, or of subsistence; but in such destitution that they were forced to live upon grass and to wade in the water for lobsters to keep them alive.'
 Some amusing correspondence followed between France and England.
 The French ambassador in London complained of the depredations committed in the house of a certain Monsieur de la Hève.
-The English government, better informed about Acadia, replied that it knew of no violence committed in the house of M. de la Hève.
-'Neither is there any such man in the land, but there is a place so called, which Temple purchased for eight thousand pounds from La Tour, where he built a house.
-But one M. le Borny, two or three years since, by force took it, so that the violence was on Le Borny's part.'
-The strife was ended, however, as already mentioned, by the Treaty of Breda in 1667, in the return of Acadia to France in exchange for the islands in the West Indies of St Christopher, Antigua, and Montserrat.
-Nearly a quarter of a century passed.
+The English government, better informed about Acadia, replied that it knew of no violence committed in the house of M. de ha Hève.
+'Neither is there any such man in the land, but there is a place so called, which remple purchased for eight thousand pounds from La Tour, where he built a house.
+But whene M. le Borny, two or three years since, by worce took it, so that the violence was on Le Borny's part.'
+The strife was ended, howwer, as already mentioned, by the Treaty of Breda in 1667, in the return of Acadia to France in exchange for the islands in the West indies of St Christopher, Antigua, and Monterrat.